California Knife Law – The Complete Guide (In Plain English)

 Fixed Blade Knives:

 Fixed-blade knives, including hunting knives, tactical combat knives, Bowie-style blades, and other fixed-blade knives are legal to own and carry in California, provided they are worn openly and not concealed.
+However, they must be carried openly in a sheath that is visible, typically attached to the waist.

 Balisong (Butterfly) Knives: